ShineyDev/sync-labels-action/README.rst

 Use
 ---

-If you wish to use this GitHub Action as-is, place the following steps in a workflow job.
+If you wish to use this GitHub Action as-is, place the following step in a workflow job.
 Replace "TOKEN" with a `GitHub Personal Access Token <https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token>`_ with the ``public_repo`` scope provided by a `secret <https://docs.github.com/en/actions/reference/encrypted-secrets>`_.

 .. note::